yokoffing/Betterfox/README.md

 ## Credit
 * This repository benefits from the ongoing research provided by [arkenfox](https://github.com/arkenfox/user.js).
 They are the foundation to any worthwhile `user.js`.
-* Our appreciation goes to the [Firefox](https://www.mozilla.org/en-US/firefox/new/) team and the developers working on [Bugzilla](https://bugzilla.mozilla.org/home), fighting for the open web.
+* Appreciation goes to the [Firefox](https://www.mozilla.org/en-US/firefox/new/) team and the developers working on [Bugzilla](https://bugzilla.mozilla.org/home), fighting for the open web.
-* Special thanks to [Alex Kontos](https://github.com/MrAlex94) for optimizing `Fastfox` prefs in v.116, and also to the 2021 [Ghostery](https://github.com/ghostery) team for pruning subjective tweaks in v.85.
+* A special thanks to [Alex Kontos](https://github.com/MrAlex94) of [Waterfox](https://github.com/WaterfoxCo/Waterfox) for his collaboration in v.116 and finding the optimal `Fastfox` prefs.
+* Many thanks to the 2021 [Ghostery](https://github.com/ghostery) team for testing Betterfox in its early days and removing prefs that were too subjective.

 <div align='center'><a href='https://www.websitecounterfree.com'><img src='https://www.websitecounterfree.com/c.php?d=9&id=19653&s=1' border='0' alt='Free Website Counter'></a><br / >
 <div align='center'>since 23 July 2022</div>